The Resilient Catholics Community (RCC) is for you if you:

 Adam and Michelle Gardiner are a married couple, both members of the RCC, who have been inspired to start the Master's program in counseling at Divine Mercy University.
 For one of their graduate courses, they had to interview a Catholic "influencer" about how a Catholic understanding of the human person (a.k.a. a Catholic anthropology) drives their work.
 We recorded the interview so they would not have to take so many notes so fast.
 But their questions drew out in such a clear way the essence of the RCC from an anthropological perspective, and Adam and Michelle were so gracious to allow me to share this with you.
 The audio only is here.

-Join Marion Moreland, the RCC Lead Navigator and Dr. Peter for a 65-minute meeting all about what it means to apply for the RCC and what it is like.
-We answer many questions from a live audience.
-Click here to stream just the audio.
+Join Marion Moreland, the RCC Lead Navigator and Dr. Peter for a 90-minute meeting all about what it means to apply for the RCC and what it is like.
+We answered many questions from a live audience.
+Click here to get an audio-only link.

 Check out David Saunder's experience of the Resilient Catholics Community in this three minute-video.